kubo-azu/Click-qPCR/README.md

         -   Select one or more target genes.
         -   Set up **multiple group comparisons** simultaneously using an intuitive interface.
         -   Calculates relative expression ($2^{-\Delta Cq}$).
-        -   Performs Welch's t-test for statistical significance for each specified pair.
+        -   Performs Welch's *t*-test for statistical significance for each specified pair.
         -   Visualizes all results in a comprehensive bar plot showing mean ± SD, with individual data points overlaid.

     -   **ΔΔCq Analysis:**